nwb8/nbonifai/index.md

 ### About

 I am a PhD Candidate in the Department of Government at Georgetown University.
-My dissertation project examines the role of multinational corporations to explain the recent return of econominc nationalism.
+My research examines the role of global businesses to explain the recent rise of econominc nationalism.
 I am affiliated with the [Lab for Globalization and Shared Prosperity](https://sharedprosperity.georgetown.edu) and the [Global Political Economy Project](https://mortara.georgetown.edu/research/global-political-economy-project-gpep/join-us/).

 ### Dissertation Project